wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

   - ...
   - BLACK
   - The 0th, 8th possibilities (can't set, Java enum)
+- current player object (Pointer):
+  - A null pointer (can't set, Martin's rules)
+  - A pointer to the true object
+    - Care about the amount of cards they hold
+    - If they own \> 5 cards in the ATTACK phase, they're above the forced turn in threshold, so they MUST turn in cards before they can end the ATTACK phase.
 - Ability to claim card (Boolean):
   - 0 (false)
   - 1 (true)